with AFTER ANNIE #2 & #9

 KATE HOLFORD artist

-Kate Holford is Art Director of Stillpoint Magazine, an artist and curator based in London, UK.
+Kate Holford is Art Director of Stillpoint Magazine, and an artist and curator based in Glasgow.

 AFTER ANNIE #2 & #9 (2018) are from a series of photographs taken in Fergus Falls, Minnesota.
-It is from an ongoing collaborative research project with Editor Anne Marie Spidahl.
+It is from an ongoing collaborative research project with Editor Anne Marie Wirth Cauchon.